detec/SF5JSF/README.md

 ## User authentication ##

 This implementation of Openbox SF-5 settings editor provides simplified (without password) SQL-based user authentication and registration, so that it can be run in a cloud.
-Authentication has been implemented with custom developed servlet filter, which filters all *.xhtml requests, except /json/* endpoints.
+Authentication has been implemented with custom developed servlet filter, which filters all *.xhtml requests, except /jaxrs/* endpoints.
 Each user can register and access his/her SF-5 settings.
 Additionally users have a right to update common catalogue with transponder data, without the need for the administrator to do this routine job.
 The rights system is peer in this application.

 ## REST service ##

-This Openbox SF-5 settings editor implementation provides JAX-RS JSON API for getting entities from database with the help of GlassFish's built-in Jersey 2 feature, Jackson 2 and custom serializer.
+This Openbox SF-5 settings editor implementation provides JAX-RS 2.0 API for getting entities from database and posting new ones with the help of GlassFish's built-in Jersey 2.
+EclipseLink Moxy 2.6 is used for marshalling and unmarshalling both in JSON and XML.
+Output format is resolved by client's "Accept" HTTP header, "application/json" or "application/xml".
 Here is the list of supported endpoints, relative to application context path:

 - Satellites
-	- json/satellites/all/ GET 							- get all satellites as JSON Array;
+	- jaxrs/satellites/all/ GET 						- get all satellites;
-	- json/satellites/filter/{type}/{typeValue} GET 	- get satellites, filtered by arbitrary field name and field value, as JSON Array;
+	- jaxrs/satellites/filter/{type}/{typeValue} GET 	- get satellites, filtered by arbitrary field name and field value;
-	- json/satellites/filter/id/{satelliteId} GET  		- get satellite by its ID as JSON value.
+	- jaxrs/satellites/filter/id/{satelliteId} GET  	- get satellite by its ID.

 - Transponders
-	- json/transponders/all/ GET 						- get all transponders as JSON Array;
+	- jaxrs/transponders/all/ GET 						- get all transponders;
-	- json/transponders/filter;satId={satId} GET 		- get all transponders from specified satellite as JSON Array;
+	- jaxrs/transponders/filter;satId={satId} GET 		- get all transponders from specified satellite;
-	- json/transponders/filter/id/{transponderId} GET 	- get transponder by its ID as JSON value;
+	- jaxrs/transponders/filter/id/{transponderId} GET 	- get transponder by its ID;
-	- json/transponders/filter/{type}/{typeValue} GET 	- get transponders, filtered by arbitrary field name and field value, as JSON Array;
+	- jaxrs/transponders/filter/{type}/{typeValue} GET 	- get transponders, filtered by arbitrary field name and field value;
-	- json/transponders/upload POST 					- upload .ini file with transponders for further import.
+	- jaxrs/transponders/upload POST 					- upload .ini file with transponders for further import.
+Content-type should be multipart/form-data.

 - OpenBox SF-5 settings
+	- jaxrs/usersettings/filter/id/{settingId};login={login} GET 		- get setting by its ID and user login;
-	- json/usersettings/filter/id/{settingId};login={login} GET 	- get setting by its ID and user login as JSON value;
+	- jaxrs/usersettings/filter/id/{settingId}/sf5;login={login} GET	- get setting by its ID and user login in Openbox SF5 XML format, only "application/xml" "Accept" HTTP header is supported;
-	- json/usersettings/filter/{type}/{typeValue};login={login} GET - get user's settings, filtered by arbitrary field name and field value, with provided user login, as JSON Array;
+	- jaxrs/usersettings/filter/{type}/{typeValue};login={login} GET 	- get user's settings, filtered by arbitrary field name and field value, with provided user login;
-	- json/usersettings/filter/login/{typeValue} GET 				- get all user's settings as as JSON Array;
+	- jaxrs/usersettings/filter/login/{typeValue} GET 					- get all user's settings;
-	- json/usersettings/create;login={login} POST 					- send new setting to save in database for user specified.
-User should already exist, login in matrix parameter and in User field should coincide.
+	- jaxrs/usersettings/create;login={login} POST 						- send new setting to save in database for user specified.
+User should already exist, login in matrix parameter and in "User" field should coincide.
 New setting id is returned in HTTP header "SettingId".

 - Users
-	- json/users/filter/login/{login} GET 							- get user by its login, returning JSON value, if found;
+	- jaxrs/users/filter/login/{login} GET 				- get user by its login, returning JSON value, if found;
-	- json/users/exists/login/{login} GET 							- enables to check if the user with such login name exists, returning id of user;
+	- jaxrs/users/exists/login/{login} GET 				- enables to check if the user with such login name exists, returning id of user;
-	- json/users/create POST 										- send new user to save in database, new user id is returned.
+	- jaxrs/users/create POST 							- send new user to save in database, new user id is returned as response body.

 ## Maven profiles ##